spicelang/spice/docs/docs/language/pointers.md

 title: Pointers
 ---

-Spice supports pointers with by providing the referencing operator `&` and the de-referencing operator `*`. <br>
+Spice supports pointers by providing the referencing operator `&` and the de-referencing operator `*`. <br>
-For any primitive and custom data type you can also use the respective pointer type.
+For any primitive or custom data type you can also use the respective pointer type.
 For the `int` type, the pointer type is `int*`.

 See an example here:
 ```spice